XenotriX/TRPL/specification.md

 〜	: Only when the string represents a number or a boolean.

-\*	: Not possible but might be implemented later by converting them into and from json.
+\*	: Not possible but might be implemented later.

 ## Arithmetic